feldenthorne/XNAPoS/doc/README_windows.txt

 or forward port

 10592 (TCP) to your computer so you can receive incoming connections.
-TruckCoin works without incoming connections, but allowing incoming connections helps the TruckCoin network.
+DeOxyRibose works without incoming connections, but allowing incoming connections helps the DeOxyRibose network.

 Upgrade
 -------